haeilee789/daily-u/README.md

 Simplicity : One SIMPLE action a day

-Priotise : No more than 3 projects at once
+Priority : No more than 3 projects at once

 Final : Today's Action: Today Only